worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 - Adding the "Markdown It" JavaScript library via a `<script>` tag.
 - A `<main>` element that has an ID attribute of `"app"` .

-This means that our HTML should look something like this:
+This means that our HTML should look as follows:

 ```html
 <!DOCTYPE html>